spilliams/imago/README.md

     $("#myImage").imago('activatePoint',integer);     // integer specifies index of dataPoint
     $("#myImage").imago('deactivatePoint',dataPoint);
     $("#myImage").imago('deactivatePoint',integer);   // integer specifies index of dataPoint

+    $("#myImage").imago('navLeft');                   // simulate clicking the left nav button
+    $("#myImage").imago('navRight');                  // simulate clicking the right nav button

+##Custom Styling, Or A Look Inside

+Upon initializing a new imago with data points, the image is embedded in a `div.imago`.
+Each data-point's text is placed within a `TAG#imago-text-ID.imago-text`, where ID is the index of the text's data point, and TAG is either `div` or `li` depending on the `displayType`.
+Tags on the image are inside `div#imago-tag-ID.imago-tag`.
+If `displayType` is "callout", the line connecting the tag and text is `div#imago-callout-ID.imago-callout`.
+Navigation controls are in `div#imago-nav-DIR.imago-nav`, where DIR is either "left" or "right".

 ##Future

 - Better abstraction for opacity/activation rules.
+- event hooks